JunseoMin/JunseoMin/README.md

 </ul>

 <h3>:snail: About Me</h3>
-<p>I am a passionate undergraduate research assistant at KwangWoon University, specializing in AI, autonomous driving, and robotics.
-Currently, I am actively involved in SLAM & navigation research and using ROS for autonomous driving projects.
+<p>I am actively involved in SLAM & navigation research and using ROS for autonomous driving projects.
 Feel free to contact me if you want to collaborate or discuss anything related to AI and autonomous driving.</p>

 ![footer](https://capsule-render.vercel.app/api?type=waving&color=timeAuto&section=footer&fontSize=90)